The 18th Century Irish philosopher, Edmund Burke, wrote:

 “No one could make a greater mistake than he who did nothing because he could only do a little.”

-While a volunteer in Feltham Young Offenders Institution, (which was then Europe’s largest high security prison for under-21s), I was incredibly fortunate to raise £150,000 so as to found the charitable mentoring project, Trail-Blazers.
-Our aim was to prepare youngsters for personal and working life after their release, and to team them up with mentors working in professions that truly interested them.
-Mentors would then regularly correspond and visit with the youngster they were teamed with.
+While a volunteer teaching Creative Writing in Feltham Young Offenders Institution, (which was then Europe’s largest high security prison for under-21s), I was incredibly fortunate to raise £150,000 so I could found the charitable mentoring-project, I called Trailblazers.

 The YoungLives research project

 Having interviewed hundreds of highly accomplished individuals in 1999 and 2000, ranging in age from 16 to 70, I was able to set-up a free mentoring website called www.YoungLivesUK.com which is all about ‘How to make the most of life, and how to enjoy the journey‘.

 For this face to face long-interview research, I was fortunate to be sponsored by the likes of Reuters News Agency, Nike, Channel 4 TV, Sony PlayStation, and Orange.

 On the subject of ‘making the most of life‘, I enjoyed long interviews with each of a host of well-known individuals including Kate Adie (former BBC Head of News), Gary Lineker (former England soccer captain), Nick Hornby (novelist), Helen Fielding (novelist), General Sir Peter de la Billiere (former commander of the Special Air Service regiment), Bill Bryson (travel writer), Martha Lane Fox (founder of lastminute.com), John Madden (director of Shakespeare in Love), Barry Norman (film critic), Jamie Oliver (tv chef), and Sir Geoff Hampton (Headteacher).